Pilates is a safe and effective way to exercise for just about everyone, from seniors to people with injuries to top athletes!

 For those interested in pilates for beginners, it’s best to start at the very beginning: What is pilates?

-In short, here’s a pilates definition that hits all the main points:
+In short, here’s the definition that hits all the main points:

 Pilates is an exercise that focuses on low-impact, core-centric movements.
 These are accompanied by special breathing.
-The practice can be performed on a mat (mat pilates) and/or on pilates equipment.
-The goal of pilates is to strengthen and tone.
+The practice can be performed on a mat and/or with equipment.
+The goal is to strengthen and tone.
 At the same time, it can help increase flexibility and improve posture.

 Pilates vs Yoga

 Yoga tends to encompass more mind training than pilates.
 On a continuum, for example, yoga would be closer to meditation than would pilates.